 HELP MANAGE DIABETES

 Researchers have reported that hot water & hydrotherapy, including a hot tub's regular use, can help control diabetes.
 It has also been known to lower blood pressure & significantly reduce blood sugar.
 A Colorado-based study recently revealed that diabetes patients who soaked in a hot tub for about 30 minutes a day, 6 days a week, found their average blood sugar level dropped by 13%!
 Even if your heart appears healthy, hop out of the tub after 20 minutes, never enter a hot tub alone & always be sure there is someone nearby in case there is an emergency.

 How can many leisure activities targeted at relaxation be readily enjoyed at any time, day or night, without ever leaving home?
 The answer is practically none!
 A recent survey of swimming pool owners revealed that many only enjoyed their pools a few dozen times a year, and jetted bathtubs are also used very infrequently!
 In contrast, a 4 person hot tub is easy to use and is designed to maintain the user's water temperature consistently.
 As a result, it’s always ready and waiting to be used for fun and relaxation - 24 hours a day, 7 days a week, 365 days a year!

 YEAR ROUND FUN

-A recent survey on usage revealed that owners have fun in their hot tub an average of 150 times a year!
-Hot tubs are designed to maintain the water temperature you set them at, and as a result, your hot tub is always ready and waiting for you.
+A recent survey on usage revealed that owners have fun in their hot tubs an average of 150 times a year!
+Hot tubs are designed to maintain the water temperature you set them at, so your hot tub is always ready and waiting for you.
 Setting the water temperature in a Northern Hot Tub is so easy due to its fully electronic controls.
 While lowering the temperature on a Northern Hot Tub helps beat the summer heat, few moments in life come close to the sheer pleasure of being surrounded by warm bubbling water on a crisp, cold night.